Robert F. Munn Library Scholars Award for the Humanities and Social Sciences

 Judges will evaluate the submissions on:

-- Use of West Virginia University Libraries resources
+- Use of West Virginia University Libraries' resources: this can include consultations with subject librarians

-Note: Work that is attributed to a student’s own initiative, rather than to assist a faculty member’s current research interests, will be considered more favorably by judges.
+*Submission is student's own work rather than to assist a faculty member's current research.

 The Robert F. Munn Library Scholars was established during the fall of 2008 in honor of Dr. Robert F. Munn, Dean of Library Services from 1957-1986.
 Dean Munn nurtured the West Virginia and Regional History Collection, the Appalachian Collection, and a unique East Africa collection.
 He maintained strong collections in the humanities, especially American history and literature.
 The Libraries’ collections in these areas today are remarkably complete and are a legacy of Dean Munn’s consistent care.